The 16 most essential things to do in El Born, Barcelona

 13. Grab a drink with the anarchists at Antic Teatre.

 An abandoned theater was brought back to life in 2003 by a group of artists as a social project.
-In order to sustain it, they opened an amazing bar that is full of human and vegetal life, an oasis in the middle of that Barcelona being saturated by mass-tourism.
+In order to sustain it, they opened an amazing bar that is full of human and vegetal life.
+The Antic Theather is an oasis in the middle of that Barcelona being saturated by mass-tourism.

 14. Experience a glimpse of El Born first-hand history at Mercat del Born